AWegnerGitHub/awegnergithub.github.io-content/2024_06_20_update_wled_ericsity_0141.md

 ![Recent builds on Github.
 Look for mdev branch][builds]

 From here, select the build you want and scroll all the way to the bottom of the page.
 Find the binary you want to download.
-I nmy case, I wanted the `firmware-esp32_4MB_M` and download it.
+In my case, I wanted the `firmware-esp32_4MB_M` and download it.
 Once downloaded, extract it so that you can upload the `.bin` file within the WLED page.

 ![Select the build to utilize.
 For the Ericsity controller, I found the firmware-esp32_4MB_M version works][buildversion]